 Violinist Lana Trotovsek has won admiration for her expressive playing and unique musicality.
-The Washington Post has described her as ‘Radiant’ and praised her ‘clean, refined tone with musical sense of phrasing and impeccable intonation’.
+Washington Post has described her as ‘Radiant’ and praised her ‘clean, refined tone with musical sense of phrasing and impeccable intonation’.

-  From 2006-2011, she was a member of the Greenwich Piano Trio with cellist Stjepan Hauser and pianist Yoko Misumi.
+Between 2006 and 2011, she was a member of the Greenwich Piano Trio with cellist Stjepan Hauser and pianist Yoko Misumi.
 They won the Solti Foundation Award, The Tunnell Trust Award and other first prizes in chamber music competitions across Europe.
 They were guided by the Beaux Arts Trio cellist Bernard Greenhouse and pianist Menahem Pressler as well as Stephen Kovachevich.

 Broad Street Review

 Lana Trotovšek lives in London and is a Professor at the Trinity Laban Conservatoire of Music and Dance.
 She maintains close ties to her home country where she performs regularly and is a visiting assistant Professor at the Academy of Music in Ljubljana.
 She plays a 1750 Pietro Antonio dalla Costa violin.